MobileOrg/mobileorg.github.io/index.md

   Dropbox’.
 - If login was successful, please proceed.
 Otherwise, correct your credentials/make sure you have network access, and retry.
-- Upon successful login, a new folder, ~/Dropbox/Apps/MobileOrg will automatically be created.
+- Upon successful login, a new folder, `~/Dropbox/Apps/MobileOrg` will automatically be created.
-- You should edit your Org-mode configuration to contain:
+- You should edit your OrgMode configuration to contain something like this:

 ```
 ;; Set to the location of your Org files on your local system